TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 #### When do we know that it's time to grow our buckets size

-To deal with this, our Hash Map class need to keep track of two new fields, the `capacity` and the `load factor`.
+To deal with this, our hash map class need to keep track of two new fields, the `capacity` and the `load factor`.

 - The `capacity` is the amount of buckets we currently have.
 Keeping track of this will let us know if our map has reached the threshold, the threshold will depend on our factor variable as well.